Return of the Obra Dinn: Reception

 Return of the Obra Dinn received "generally favorable reviews", according to review aggregator website Metacritic.
 Polygon's Colin Campbell recommended the game, saying "Return of the Obra Dinn takes the whodunit's conventions and twists them into kaleidoscopic narratives that are perplexing and delightful.
 This isn't merely a great game, it's the work of an intense and creative intelligence."
-Patrick Hancock for Destructoid commented that Pope had "knocked it out of the park" as a follow up to Papers, Please, and commented that even after finishing the game, he "could not stop thinking about" it.
+Patrick Hancock for Destructoid commented that Pope had "knocked it out of the park" as a follow-up to Papers, Please, and commented that even after finishing the game, he "could not stop thinking about" it.
 Game Informer's Javy Gwaltney called the art style "visually arresting", and praised the pacing and thought put into the game.
 However, they were less praising of the ending, commenting that the "ultimate payoff fails to complement the thoughtful gameplay".

 The game received praise for being unique.
 Andreas Inderwildi of Rock Paper Shotgun commented that the game was more than just about logical reasoning, but that players were supposed to take into account how humans would act in an emergency.
 In his review for Eurogamer, Christian Donlan commented that the graphical style in the game made it "feel like no other", and likened it to Sudoku.
 Gamasutra's Katherine Cross praised the game's minimalist feel, and that the characters "came off as people".
 Tom Marks for IGN described the game as being full of life, despite the use of still images to convey the story.

 Some outlets favorably compared the game to Her Story, a similar mystery-driven game where the player must work out the timeline of events and come to conclusions using numerous video clips.
 Campbell commented that the two games both made him reach for "a notepad and pen", whilst Andrew Webster writing for The Verge commented that both games were about creating clarity even in confusing situations.
 Webster went on to comment that there were many ways to enjoy the game, that a player could obsessively find the mysteries in the game, or simply enjoy the "grim, shocking story".

+In a review of Return of the Obra Dinn in Black Gate, Joshua Dinges said "It being a very well-constructed mystery game, there's not going to be a lot of replay value, but the modest entry price is more than worth it for the sheer gaming bliss you'll encounter in that single play through."

 Awards

 Several video game publications named Return of the Obra Dinn among 2018's best games, including Edge, Polygon, USGamer, GameSpot, The Nerdist, The Daily Telegraph, The New Yorker, and The Escapist.
-The game also won a series of awards:
+A 2023 poll published by GQ listed Return of the Obra Dinn as among the greatest games of all time.